How to Create GST Invoice in Accounting Software

 Debit Note and Credit Note

-Step-by-Step: How to Create a GST Invoice Using Accounting Software
+Step by Step Guide to Create a GST Invoice

 Select Customer and Invoice Type

 Start by selecting the customer or party name.
-If the customer is registered, ensure GSTIN is saved in the party master.
+If the customer is GST registered, ensure the GSTIN is saved correctly.
+Then choose the invoice type such as tax invoice, bill of supply, or debit or credit note.

 Enter GSTIN, Place of Supply, and Invoice Date